Azure/azure-sdk-for-cpp/sdk/storage/MigrationGuide.md

 #### SAS

-This section regards authenticating a client with an existing SAS.
-For migration samples regarding SAS generation, go to [Generate a SAS](#generate-a-sas).
+This section regards authenticating a client with an existing SAS

 v7.5